voxmedia/target-bigquery/README.md

 #### Example:
 - We used this solution to fix `"date_start"` field from `"ads_insights_age_and_gender"` stream from tap-facebook.
-- In tap catalog file, we said we want this column to be a **date**.
+- In tap catalog file, we said we wanted this column to be a **date**.
 - However, the tap generates schema where this column is a **string**, despite our tap catalog file.
 - Therefore, we used `force_fields` flag in target-tables-config.json to override what the tap generates and force the column to be a date.
 - Example of *target-tables-config.json* file: